Gordon Hudson: College career

-As a junior, in 1982, he was Consensus All-America pick.
-He was the only unanimous All-WAC selection, Again had 67 catches for 928 yards and six touchdowns, averaging 13.9 yards per catch and 6.1 catches per game.
+As a junior, in 1982, he was a consensus All-America pick.
+He was the only unanimous All-WAC selection and again had 67 catches for 928 yards and six touchdowns, averaging 13.9 yards per catch and 6.1 catches per game.
 He reportedly made some spectacular one-handed grabs among his seven receptions for 81 yards against Ohio State in the Holiday Bowl.